The Compact HB 4169 and HB 4170 was introduced on 3/1/2023!

 - As of August 2022, 22 states have joined the national OT compact, and 10 states have pending legislation in 2023.

-- Current neighboring states Wisconsin and Ohio.
-Indiana and Illinois have pending legislation.
+- Current neighboring states Wisconsin and Ohio have passed legislation.
+Indiana has pending legislation.

 - Check out the OT Compact Map for the latest information on which states have enacted compact legislation.